UWPCE-PythonCert/PythonCertDevel/source/modules/Testing.rst

 It will run ``unittest`` tests for you.

-But in addition to finding and running tests, it makes writting tests simple, and provides a bunch of nifty utilities to support more complex testing.
+But in addition to finding and running tests, it makes writing tests simple, and provides a bunch of nifty utilities to support more complex testing.

 Test Driven Development
 -----------------------